cvc5/ethos/user_manual.md

 All programs not marked with `:ethos` are not supported by the checker and will cause it to terminate.

 If the keyword is `:ethos`, then the expected syntax that follows is given below, and is used for defining recursive programs.
-In particular, in the Ethos, a program is an ordered list of rewrite rules.
+In particular, in Ethos, a program is an ordered list of rewrite rules.
 The syntax for this command is as follows.

 ```smt